Polyphenols provide most of our dietary antioxidants

 Catechins (flavonols)

-High in:
+High content in:

-• Green tea, green tea extract
+Green tea, green tea extract (Epigallocatechin gallate (EGCG));Lipton Green

-Teabag contains 71mg EGCG;
+teabag contains 71mg EGCG;

-• Unprocessed cocoa component of dark chocolate
+Unprocessed cocoa component of dark chocolate

 (epicatechin)